Doctoral & Educational Specialist Degree Programs

 The SDSU School Psychology Program is accredited by the California Commission on Teacher Credentialing and the National Association of School Psychologists (NASP).
 The program is a four-year integrated graduate-professional program culminating in the Education Specialist (Ed.S.) degree in School Psychology and the California Pupil Personnel Services Credential in School Psychology.
 Students simultaneously complete and earn: (a) the Masters of Science degree (M.S.) in Counseling with Concentration in School Psychology, usually at the end of their second year in the program, and (b) the California School Psychology Internship Credential at the end of their third year.
 Department: Counseling & School Psychology.

-The Graduate Bulletin has detailed information about doctoral degree requirements, curriculum, advancement to candidacy, qualifying examinations, and more.
-(See "Admission to Doctoral Study.")
+The University Catalog has detailed information about doctoral degree requirements, curriculum, advancement to candidacy, qualifying examinations, and more.
+(See "Requirements for Doctoral Degrees.")